KyTea

 Model Training Options (for advanced users):

--charw The window of characters to use on either side of a boundary for WS (default 2)
+-charw The character window to use for WS (3)

--charn The maximum length of character n-grams to use for WS (default 3)
+-charn The character n-gram length to use for WS for WS (3)

--typew The window of character types to use on either side of a boundary for WS (default 3)
+-typew The character type window to use for WS (3)

--typen The maximum length of character type n-grams to use for WS (default 3)
+-typen The character type n-gram length to use for WS for WS (3)

 -eps The epsilon stopping criterion for classifier training

--bias The bias value to use in classifier training (default 1)
+-bias Whether to use a bias value in classifier training (true)

 Revision History